 Create more words/ways of discussing

 We don’t have enough words surrounding the concept of suicide.
-Like the story around Eskimos culture and their many words for snow in some languages (there is no one Eskimo language), there is power in having language to express nuance, particularly when the world around you needs the granularity communicated.
+Like the story around native people in various Arctic regions and their many words for snow in some languages (there is no one language), there is power in having language to express nuance, particularly when the world around you needs the granularity communicated.
 With our current mental health climate in mind in the US, it is astounding to me that we’ve only expanded the pages of the DSM rather than expanding the words we have to capture and reflect how one feels.
 Sometime during the blurry months of 2020, I carefully skateboarded around in a SLC parking lot with dear friend of mine who is getting a PhD in critical health communication with one of a few focuses being suicide.
 We spent nearly an hour nerding out over this topic, wishing there were more words at our disposal.
 We came up with a few areas we wish had more language that I pass along to you in case it helps in expanding both your understanding of how you feel and in talking to others:

 - Grey suicidality: feeling as though you’d be okay if you died but not actively planning or taking action in that direction.